 Something else interesting is one of its genes, FoxO.
 When this gene is suppressed, the Hydra ages – so the gene could be key to keeping it young.
 What’s even more interesting is that the same gene is also found in humans.
 But clearly in the Hydra it’s expressed in such a way that allows it to continually replenish itself – how this is or why, nobody knows for sure.

 So what’s in it for us?

-All of the creatures mentioned are deeply fascinating, but the very reasons they leave so long are probably not within direct reach of us.
+The creatures mentioned above are deeply fascinating, but the very reasons they live so long are probably not within direct reach of us.
 These organisms all have radically different lifestyles and traits to what make us human.
-If we were to live so long, we would in most likelihood cease to be anything we could recognise; it probably wouldn’t be worth it anyway.
+If we were to live like this, we would most likely cease to be anything we could recognise; it probably wouldn’t be worth it anyway.
 That said, more research into genetics and stem cells could help us to understand why we get old and help us to combat some of its effects – cancer, Parkinson’s, dementia and countless other diseases that make being old suck.

 Carbon-dating is a technique used by scientists to predict the age of very old objects made up of Carbon-containing molecules, for example: Ancient Egyptian mummies, bones and now the Greenland shark’s eye lens.
 It exploits the presence of a radioactive form of the element Carbon: Carbon-14 (14C).
 14C is present in low amounts in proteins and other Carbon-containing molecules that make up living things when they are first formed.
 14C decays over time, so the amount of 14C in these objects will decrease over time.
 Measuring the amount of 14C in the object can therefore be used to predict its age: the older the object is, the less 14C it will have.